24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Iowa homeowners insurance coverage for mold is mixed.
 Mold caused by a sudden, covered water loss (burst pipe, appliance overflow) is generally covered.
 Mold from long-term humidity, deferred maintenance, or undetected slow leaks is often denied.
 Many policies have mold-specific sub-limits — $5,000 to $10,000 is common — so even when coverage applies, larger jobs often involve out-of-pocket cost.
 We help you read your declarations page and understand limits before work begins.

-Why IICRC S520 Certification Matters
+Why the IICRC S520 Reference Standard Matters

 Service Areas for Mold Remediation